marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

     sage: import itertools
     sage: class Game(object):
-    ...       '''The Game class knows how to throw dice and how to play a series ...          of games.
+    ...       '''The Game class knows how to toss a coin and how to play a series ...          of games.
 However, there is no definition of a single game.
 This ...          class should be used as a generic parent class for specific games.